solarsailer/matthieuoger.com/content/posts/2014-12-19-a-tiny-game-that-you-can-play-forever.md

 date: "2014-12-19"

 title: A Tiny Game That You Can Play Forever

+excerptQuote:
+  name: "Up Up Down Down"
+  quote: "We then talk about the whimsical minimalism that works so well in indie games, and how to bring them to life.
+We talk about difficulty, complexity, and how to tune games."
 ---

 The [Up Up Down Down](http://www.upup.fm/) podcast has a good episode with Asher Vollmer.